BrilliantPlugins/wp-spatial-capabilities-check/readme.txt

 2. The tool can be found in the Dashboard under Tools::Spatial Capabilities.

 == Changelog ==

+= 0.0.4 =
+* Now uses WP-GeoMeta-Lib so that custom defined functions from other plugins get detected.

 = 0.0.3 =
 * Use the WordPress plugin packaging standards